2003 Impala New Car Test Drive

 From 1958-65, Impala meant the flashiest full-size Chevrolet, a real working-man's Cadillac, tame in its base form but offering performance options to match its aggressive looks.
 After '65, the sporty Impala was subordinated to the more conservative-looking Caprice, and eventually the name disappeared from the Chevrolet lineup.

-Like its older namesake, the new Impala is tame and practical with base-level equipment.
-When ordered with its optional 3.8-liter V6, however, this new Impala is not only quick, but also more responsive than the six-seat models from Toyota, Dodge, Ford and Buick.
-It shares its platform with the Pontiac Grand Prix, and offers competent suspension tuning, distinctive looks, and plenty of interior room.
+Like its namesake, today's Impala is tame and practical with base-level equipment.
+However, when ordered with the optional 3.8-liter V6 the Impala is quick.
+The Chevy Impala feels more responsive than the six-seat sedans from Toyota, Dodge, Ford and Buick.
+The Impala offers competent suspension tuning, distinctive looks, and plenty of interior room.

-Also standard on LS (optional on base Impalas) is GM's OnStar system.
-OnStar is a customer-service network linked to each car via satellite.
-It's one of those convenience features that you may never notice during daily use, but it's nice to have if something goes wrong.
-The system can notify network representatives of the car's location, to facilitate roadside assistance or to help track the car if it is stolen.
-It automatically notifies the OnStar network when the airbag has been deployed, and operators will dispatch emergency crews to the spot unless you respond to their calls.
+OnStar is standard on LS and optional on base Impalas.
+GM's OnStar is a customer-service network linked via satellite.
+Among other things, it's a safety feature that you may never notice during daily use, but can serve a critical role if something goes wrong.
+The system can notify OnStar network representatives of the car's exact location if it is stolen or to direct roadside assistance to you.
+OnStar automatically notifies the network when the airbag has been deployed, and operators will dispatch emergency crews unless you respond to their calls.

 - Biggest automotive sales disappointments

 - Aston Martin